Rockhopper-Technologies/enlighten/doc/examples.rst

 Counters
 --------

-The :py:class:`Counter` class has two output formats, progress bar and counter.
+The :py:class:`~enlighten.Counter` class has two output formats, progress bar and counter.

 The progress bar format is used when a total is not :py:data:`None` and the count is less than the total.
 If neither of these conditions are met, the counter format is used: